 - 1. How long should Grant files be retained? - i.
 Grantees should retain their records in accordance with 2 CFR 200.334, which in general, will require their records being retained for 3 years from the date of the final expenditure report and final performance report.
 However, there are a number of exceptions and the specific regulations should be consulted for better guidance.
-Rural Development Grant case files should be retained in accordance with RD Instruction 2033-A. - ii.
+Rural Development Grant case files should be retained in accordance with RD Instruction 2033-A.case files should be retained in accordance with RD Instruction 2033-A. - ii.
 Equipment Grants: Files must be maintained until the property used to complete the scope and purpose of the Grant is completed.
-If the equipment still retains a per unit value of \$5,000 or more, it must be properly disposed of in accordance with regulations before files can be destroyed.
-If the equipment value is less than \$5,000, the Grant can be closed and the file destroyed 3 years after disposition of the equipment. - iii.
-Revolving Loan Fund (RLF) Grants: RLF Grants continue in perpetuity; therefore, the grantee's obligations continue as long as the grantee continues to make loans under the Financial Assistance Agreement.
-Loans made with "revolved" funds must continue to be made in accordance with RD Instruction 4280-A and the Scope of Work, Work Plan, and Financial Assistance Agreement.
+If the equipment still retains a per unit value or more, as stated in 2 CFR part 200 disposition requirements, it must be properly disposed of in accordance with regulations before files can be destroyed.
+If the equipment value is less than the value stated in 2 CFR part 200 disposition requirements for the year(s) in which the grant funds are expended, then the Grant can be closed and the file destroyed 3 years after disposition of the equipment. - iii.
+Revolving Loan Fund (RLF) Grants: Loans made with "revolved" funds must continue to be made in accordance with RD Instruction 4280-A and the Scope of Work, Work Plan, and Financial Assistance Agreement.
 The Agency continues to have an interest in the RLF after the last Grant disbursement and must have the Grant case folder (including all servicing documentation) available in the event questions arise requiring the file data and Agency approval to resolve. - 2.
 Are there additional retention requirements if there has been an Office of Inspector General (OIG) investigation for misuse of funds? - i.
 For Agency records and in accordance with RD Instruction 2033-A, files must be preserved in their native format for the duration of a litigation hold.
 When the case is settled and a release is received from the Office of General Counsel, the Records Management Branch will advise offices holding records involved so that arrangements can be made to apply the appropriate disposition. - 3.
 What are the reporting and monitoring requirements when all Grant funds have been loaned out and all subsequent loans are made from the RLF or all real property funds have been expended? - i.
 The reporting requirements for RLF terminates when the fund is terminated.
 The reporting requirements for real estate terminates when the real estate has been disposed of in accordance with Agency instructions.
-Therefore, Rural Development's policy is to service real estate every 3 years when the Civil Rights
+Therefore, Rural Development's policy is to service real estate up to 5 years